-Archive.org has launched a National Emergency Library full of free digitized books, journals, and other media.
-The website was already a wonderful resource for online research, but in response to the closure of so many libraries, they have temporarily removed any waiting period to virtually borrow materials.
+Archive.org has access to free digitized books, journals, and other media.
 Essentially, archive.org houses two types of e-books.
-Ones that can be read entirely online and downloaded in whole or in part (these are out of copyright) and ones that have to "borrowed" or read online for two weeks at a time.
+Ones that can be read entirely online and downloaded in whole or in part (these are out of copyright) and ones that have to be "borrowed" or read online for one hour at a time.
 Anyone can view and use the first type, but you need to create a free account to borrow books that are still protected by copyright.

 HathiTrust.org is temporarily expanding the number of digitized books and journals that the University of Utah can access.
-These items will not appear in USearch, the University of Utah online catalog.
-To view what is available, you will need to log in to HathiTrust by clicking on the yellow Log In button in the upper right corner of the window, choosing University of Utah as your partner institution and then log in using your University of Utah ID and password.
-The HathiTrust display will remove the yellow Log In button and inform the user they are successfully logged in.
+To view what is available, log in to HathiTrust by clicking on the yellow Log In button in the upper right corner of the window, choosing University of Utah as your partner institution and then log in using your University of Utah ID and password.
+The HathiTrust display will then remove the yellow Log In button to inform the user they are successfully logged in.
 Books available under this emergency service will show in the search display with the text “Temporary Access”.
-“Temporary Access” books will only be available as long as the University libraries remain closed.
+“Temporary Access” books will be available as long as the Marriott Library stacks remain closed.
 “Temporary Access” books can only be read online.
-Users will only be able to download one page at a time: they will not be able to download the whole book.
 This service is not available to alumni, community patrons, or other individuals who have guest affiliations.
-ILL is not possible.
 Users can “check out” a book for 1 hour.
 Their access will continue to renew automatically at the end of that hour, unless another user is trying to use the same book.
 Users will also have access to books that are marked “Full View”.
 Books marked “Limited (search-only)” are not available.